 Most of the amateur golfer make this common mistake.
 They don’t keep concentration on the aim and alignment.
 When your purpose is not straight, you hit the ball as your eyes go.
 These mistakes force you to make a slice shot.

 Gripping has a strong connection with a slice shot.
-If you grip the club weakly, there is a chance of making a slice.
+If you grip the golf club weakly, there is a chance of making a slice.
 That’s why a firm and good grip is highly recommended to avoid the slice.
 However, a firm grip is not holding the club tightly and firmly with full pressure.
 Hold the club, maintaining the tightness, be comfortable with gripping but don’t keep slippery.

 A useful technique to avoid slicing in golf is tilting your shoulder with the swing of the club.
 Make your shoulder parallel with the target.
 Now tilt down your shoulder when you swing forward from the back.
 This technique will help you to adjust the clubface with your body.